 to the association (safety equipment, dinghy).

-to 15 years inclusive receive a 50% discount, students up
+Children up to 15 years may ask for a 50% discount, students

 The same costs apply to all crew